Moorish architecture: In Al-Andalus

 The remains of castles and fortifications from various periods of Al-Andalus have survived across Spain and Portugal, often situated on hilltops and elevated positions that command the surrounding countryside.
-A large number of Arabic terms were used to denote the different types and functions of these structures, many of which were borrowed into Spanish and are found in numerous toponyms.
-Some of the most important Spanish terms today include Alcazaba (from القَـصَـبَـة), meaning a fortified enclosure or citadel where the governor or ruler was typically installed, and Alcázar (from القصر), which was typically a palace protected by fortifications.
+A large number of Arabic terms were used to denote different types and functions, many of which were borrowed into Spanish and are found in present-day toponyms, such as Alcazaba (from القَـصَـبَـة), meaning a fortified enclosure or citadel where the governor or ruler was typically installed, and Alcázar (from القصر), which was typically a palace protected by fortifications.
 Fortifications were built either in stone or in rammed earth.
-Stone was used more commonly in the Umayyad period while rammed earth became more common in subsequent periods and was also more common in the south.
+Stone was used more commonly in the Umayyad period (8th–10th centuries) while rammed earth became more common in subsequent periods and was also more common in the south.